de-wiring/docker-selinux-playground/docs/01_virtual_machine_playground.md

 tcp6       0      0 :::49154                :::*                    LISTEN      3208/docker-proxy    system_u:system_r:docker_t:SystemLow
 ```

 Suspicious_darwin, nice.
-The port forwarding is done outside of the container and handled by the docker daemon, so its security label is `docker_t`
+The port forwarding is done outside of the container and handled by the docker daemon, so its security label is `docker_t`.

 Now what happens when mounting a volume?

 ```bash